benjaminweymouth/Cryptocurrency-Analysis-in-Covid-Era/README.md

 ## Gold and Cryptocurrency Analysis by Sadia Akbar

+In this part of the group project we compare cryptocurrency and gold in terms of daily and cumulative returns, volatility and correlations before and during covid.
+The rapid rise of cryptocurrencies over the past few years has drawn the attention of investors and analysts alike, and most often investments in cryptocurrencies are compared to investments in gold.
+Although there might be some similarities, it is widely acknowledged that gold and cryptocurrencies have no correlation.
+The most prominent difference between the two is that cryptocurrency does not exist in physical form, and there is no need for banking intermediaries to facilitate the transaction.

+Section 1: Cryptocurrencies and Gold comparability in pre covid era.

+Section 2: Cryptocurrencies and Gold comparability in during the covid era.

+Section 3: An investment analysis to answer the most weighted question of which is a better long term investment?
+Gold or cryptocurrency?

 ### Video for Jupyter Notebook
 Here is a recording of Sadia's Jupyter notebook on Gold and Cryptocurrency Analysis.
 Here's the [link](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Python%20Code/DataAnalysis1_Sadia-Final.ipynb) for Sadia's notebook.
 ![GoldandCryptocurrencyRecording](https://github.com/benjaminweymouth/fintech-project1-data-analysis/blob/main/Resources/Sadia_analysis_video.gif)